Common pests in the garden

 Slugs & snails

 Slugs and snails are so abundant in gardens that a certain amount of damage should be tolerated.
 You will want to protect your most vulnerable plants from damage or destruction.
 Both molluscs feed by rasping plant tissues with a toothed tongue.
-Slugs remain dormant throughout the year, whereas snails are dormant in autumn & winter.
+Slugs remain active throughout the year, whereas snails are dormant in autumn & winter.

 Vine weevil cause damage to plants in their larval and adult stages.
 The larvae feed on the roots of plants, especially those in pots or containers.
 The symptoms are similar to those of over or under watering plants as the roots are severed and unable to obtain water.
 The adult beetles feed only on foliage, causing notching on the edges of leaves.
 They are particularly fond of strawberries.